kendfrey/saigo/api.md

 Saigo's API has two main parts: the WebSocket API and the HTTP API.
 The WebSocket API is primarily used for streams of commands or events during gameplay, while the HTTP API is request/response based and is primarily used for configuration.
 Third-party clients will typically only use the WebSocket API.

+*Saigo is currently in beta and the API is not stable.
+New releases may not be backwards compatible.*

 WebSocket endpoints are prefixed with `/ws`, while HTTP endpoints are prefixed with `/api`.

 Unless otherwise specified, messages are in JSON format.